The Impact of Observing Strategy on Reliable Classification of Standard Candle Stars: Detection of Amplitude, Period

 Covering this vast amount of science goals makes the choice of an observing strategy an important, but also difficult, problem.
 We emphasize here the community-driven approach for LSST survey strategy optimization, which started with an observing strategy white paper \citep{LSST2017} and led to the LSST Project Science Team and the LSST Science Advisory Committee releasing a call for community white papers proposing observing strategies for the LSST WFD survey, as well as the DDFs and mini-surveys \citep{Ivezic2018}.
 Survey strategies building on those white papers are discussed in \cite{Jones2021}.
 Finally, the LSST Survey Cadence Optimization Committee\footnote{\url{https://www.lsst.org/content/charge\%2Dsurvey-cadence-optimization-committee-scoc}} (SCOC) released a series of top-level survey strategy questions\footnote{\url{https://docushare.lsst.org/docushare/dsweb/Get/Document-36755}} which can be analyzed using the simulations of \cite{Jones2021}, leading to ``cadence notes''.

-In response to this, we submitted a white paper on a mini-survey of the northern sky to Dec $<$+30 \citep{Capak2018}, as well as a paper on the impact of LSST template acquisition strategies on early science for transients and variable stars \citep{Hambleton2020}.
+In response to this, a white paper on a mini-survey of the northern sky to Dec $<$+30 \citep{Capak2018}, as well as a paper on the impact of LSST template acquisition strategies on early science for transients and variable stars \citep{Hambleton2020} were created, on which the first author of this paper is a co-author.
 Recently, we submitted a cadence note\footnote{\url{https://docushare.lsst.org/docushare/dsweb/Get/Document-37673}} which was the precursor of this paper.

 In this paper, in order to support decisions on the survey strategy, we develop a quantitative metric, as well as evaluate a number of simulated LSST observing strategies on this metric regarding their ability to detect the characteristic RR Lyrae light-curve modulations of the Blazhko effect.
 This paper is part of the ApJS Rubin Cadence Focus Issues, for which an opening paper is available \citep{Bianco2021}.